At this time, no Bike & BBQ event is planned.

 Race Day Registration

 - In-person registration and check payment can be done prior to each ride/walk on the event day, September 29th.
 Credit Cards, Cash and Checks will be accepted..

 The East Lyme Preservation Bike, Hike and BBQ will proceed rain or shine.
 Please be aware of the day’s forecast so you can prepare accordingly.
 If dangerous weather is impending, registrants will be notified via the email provided and a notice will be posted on the website.

 Local Bike Shops

 If you’re scrambling to find some parts or just want some new gear before the big event, check out these awesome bike shops located near Niantic.
-Distances are from the Smith Harris House.
+Distances are from the Smith-Harris House at the Brookside Farm Museum.

 8 Methodist St # 1, Niantic, CT 06357